How to Differentiate Between Cyclical and Non-Cyclical Stocks

 Which investment ratio should be used to assess cyclical stocks?

-As for defensive stocks, it should always be the right time to buy them, but when do you think the best time to buy would be?
+As for defensive stocks, it should always be the right time to buy them, but the best time would be at the start of a downturn when they can provide a safety net when economic conditions become unstable.

 Grab the resources you need!